HannaKarlson/my-books/README.md

 Tap a book to see more information about it.
 Tapping the heart icon ❤️ in the details screen the book is added/removed from the favorites list.

-To display the favorites list tap the floating action button ❤️ in the main screen.
+To display the favorites list tap the floating action button ❤️ on the main screen.